patagan/mercedes_task/README.md

-# Mercedes KFZ
+# Mercedes Task

-Welcome to Mercedes KFZ, a Spring Boot and angular project for managing car configurations.
+Welcome to Mercedes Task, a Spring Boot and angular project for managing car configurations.

 ## Table of Contents
 - [Introduction](#introduction)